0xdefaceme/whitepaper/README.md

-In this section, we hence discuss the motives at play for (1) why it is seemingly rational for an attacker to target smart contracts, (2) why it is difficult to maintain smart contracts and (3) why the situation leads to a zero-sum game.
+In this section, we hence discuss the motives at play for (1) why it is seemingly rational for an attacker to target smart contracts, (2) why it is difficult to maintain smart contracts and (3) why the situation leads to a negative-sum game.
 Furthermore, we motivate why there should be an EIP standard and marketplace for consensually exchanging vulnerabilities between attackers and contract owners.
 To begin with, we elaborate reasons for why it is seemingly rational for an attacker to target smart contracts.

 Ever since the dawn of Bitcoin and Ethereum, there has been a commonly shared conviction of the community that transparency, decentralization and